American University of Science and Technology: Admission

 Applications for admission to AUST must be submitted before the end of September for admission to the Fall semester, before the end of January for admission to the Spring semester, and before the end of June for admission to the Summer session.

-Libraries

-The AUST University Library System comprises nearly three individual libraries.

 Student life

 Athletics

 The AUST sport activities office gives students the opportunity to socialize, organize events, and work in teams.

 Student clubs

 Night View of the university's Bloc B in Beirut.

 The Student Life council reviews all requests for student activities by the various student clubs.

 The AUST clubs, in 2015, include, but are not limited to the following clubs: